 Top Warren Criminal Defense Lawyers for Felony and Misdemeanor Charges

 If you are facing any criminal offense in the 37th District Court in Warren, Michigan, you need the help of an attorney who practices in Macomb County regularly.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have successfully defended hundreds of clients in the 37th District Court over the past several decades.
 We have excellent working relationships with the judges, court staff, and prosecutors.
 Our attorneys come prepared, ready, and driven to win for our clients.

 LEWIS & DICKSTEIN, P.L.L.C. takes seriously its obligation to represent clients to the highest standard possible.
 Our attorney’s passion is to ensure that your rights are protected and that you receive the best possible resolution in each case.
 We will do whatever it takes to achieve the best possible outcome!
-Our highest priority is to seek dismissal of all charges, when possible.
+Our highest priority is to seek the dismissal of all charges, when possible.
 The attorneys have won jury trials, motions, and evidentiary hearings in the 37th District Court.
-If you face criminal charges in Warren, Michigan, and you need the best legal help available, call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation for your case.
+If you face criminal charges in Warren, Michigan, and need the best legal help available, call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation.